db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 Used as a requirement by -Targeted.
 It checks to see who the owner of the targeted card must be.

+#### -AutoTargeted

+Instead of the player selecting each target, the game engine will target all cards of the specific type.

 ### -per

 Another very important modulator.
 It tells the engine what the multiplier for a specific action will be.
 The items after -per explain how it will be used.